What AWS Offers for Business Infrastructure

 If you are considering a significant infrastructure change, document your current architecture, test the target platform in a staging environment, and plan the migration during a low-traffic window with rollback procedures in place.

 DNS cutover can be managed with low risk if both old and new infrastructure run in parallel during the transition.
 This parallel operation period allows thorough testing before traffic shifts to the new platform.
+Back up all data before starting any migration, regardless of which direction you are moving.

 The choice between AWS and Azure ultimately depends on your specific situation.
 A business deeply invested in Microsoft technology may find Azure simplifies operations.
 A business with strong AWS expertise or specific AWS-only service requirements may find AWS serves them better.
 A business with simpler needs may find neither platform offers the best value.